Community vs. Other Colleges

 - How Community Colleges are Outperforming 4 Year Universities

 - Community Colleges vs. State Schools: Which One Results in Higher Salaries?

 With more affordable prices overall, community college students often find they can foot the bill for their education without having to take on a significant amount of debt prior to graduation.
-Considering that many university students graduate with debt in the
+Considering that many

 Changing Times or One-Time Blip?

 According to figures that were included in a report to the Florida State Board of Education Meeting held in December, community college graduates who earned associate in science degrees from Florida community colleges earned an average annual salary of $47,708 right out of school.
 By the same token, students who graduated from one of the state's 11 public university earned an average annual salary of just $36,552.
 The difference, around $11,000 per year, is not insignificant for those just starting out in the professional world, particularly those who might be graduating with a decent amount of student debt.

 Honors Programs at Two-Year Colleges Are Thriving

 A recent article in the Washington Post reported that applications to community college honors programs are growing at a quicker rate than general applications, which are also on the rise.
 Honors programs of particular note include: